 After certification, the provider must enroll as an Indiana Health Coverage Programs (IHCP) provider.
 Visit the IHCP Become a Provider webpage for more information about that process.
 Note that some providers also offer nonwaiver services within the IHCP.
 These providers are issued two unique provider identification numbers for billing purposes - one for waiver billing and one for nonwaiver billing.
 Providers must submit claims using the provider ID that corresponds to the services entered on the claim.
 The waiver services that can be provided to an A&D Waiver member are limited to those listed on the member’s individualized POC/NOA.

-For more information about providing A&D Waiver services, see the Division of Aging Home and Community-Based Services Waivers and the Home and Community-Based Services Billing Guidelines provider reference modules.
+For more information about providing A&D Waiver services, see the Division of Aging Home and Community-Based Services Waivers provider reference module and the Home and Community-Based Services Billing Guidelines provider reference module.